-Rick's job is to share information about the wonderful animals and plants of the Zoo and Safari Park with everyone he meets—in person, on TV, and on the Web.
+As Ambassador for San Diego Zoo Global, Rick's job is to share information about the wonderful animals and plants of the Zoo and Safari Park with everyone he meets—in person, on TV, and on the Web.
+In fact, as Ambassador he even travels the world visiting many of the San Diego Zoo Global conservationThe wise use, care, and protection of natural resources, including plants and animals. projects.
 He was a senior keeperAn employee in a zoo who takes care of the animals. at the Zoo before becoming Ambassador.
-Rick has worked for the Zoo for over 10 years.
+Rick has worked for the Zoo since the autumn of 2000.
 During that time, he has worked with so many animals that it's hard to pick just one favorite!

 The animals in Rick's care often keep him laughing.